Cheap Perfume

 The MSE Perfume Smell-alike Test

 In December 2018, for a bit of fun we carried out a (non-scientific) blind smell test with 20 members of the MSE team.
-We pitted 12 expensive perfumes against each of their much cheaper alternatives, and amazingly, in nine cases, our testers actually preferred the smell of the lower-cost option.
+Originally we tested 12 expensive perfumes against their much cheaper alternatives, and amazingly, in nine cases, our testers actually preferred the smell of the lower-cost option.

 Our blind smell test found that 13 out of 20 people either couldn't tell any difference or preferred the CHEAPER perfume.
 Only seven preferred Dolce & Gabbana.